 Aside from causing yield losses, fungal pathogens of horticultural food crops have a detrimental impact on food quality.
 This project will investigate the feasibility of measuring ergosterol (a fungal sterol) to quantify fungal rots in fruit crops.

-Late season N applicaiton on berry juice composition, winter reserves and next season development.
+Late season N application on berry juice composition, winter reserves and next season development.
 Supervisor - Bruno Holzapfel

 This project will evaluate the effect of different timings of N application on carbohydrate and N reserves in the perennial structure.
 In addition, the study will assess the influence of the different timings of N application on berry composition and the impact on the early development in the following season.